jasonblanchard/redux-frame/README.md

 - `effects` - these are special key value pairs where the key maps to an `effectHandler` which later gets invoked with the value as `args`.
 - `queue` - list of interceptors whose `before` functions have yet to be run.
 - `stack` - list of interceptors already walked whose `after` functions may need to be run.
+- `config` - Options object that was passed to `reduxFrame` middleware.

 Interceptor functions should _always_ return a new context map and should _always_ be pure functions.